 Kodiak can cycle large amounts nutrients so that your save your residual nitrogen.
 Kodiak also improves water penetration and suppresses weeds while it grows.

-When you are ready to incorpate Kodiak into your soil, chop the green cover crop as fine a possible and then disk into the soil as soon as possible.
-Kodiak can be incorperated at any green stage of its growth, but the larger you allow it to grow the more total glucosinolate yield you will get -which will max out when the plants begin to go into a reproductive state.
+When you are ready to incorporate Kodiak into your soil, chop the green cover crop as fine a possible and then disk into the soil as soon as possible.
+Kodiak can be incorporated at any green stage of its growth, but the larger you allow it to grow the more total glucosinolate yield you will get -which will max out when the plants begin to go into a reproductive state.
 Allow a minimum of two weeks after you incorporate Kodiak before planting a new crop.

-Plant at 15-20 pounds per acre, 1/4 inch deep into a moist firm seed bed
+15 lbs. per acre, 1/4 inch deep into a moist firm seed bed

 Kodiak can be planted in year round in mild climates with the best time being in the fall.
 In colder climates in can be planted in the fall for a cover crop that will winter kill or plant in the spring for a traditional method.